 I recommend you take one of the canal boat cruises that run along the Chicago river and then out into the lake.
 It's a great way to see the city and the architecture.
 Some other must sees include the Shed Aquarium and the Field Museum.
-If you have time there are a number of excellent comedy clubs and night spots as well. almost 7 years agoAnswered by Stephen A. Joyce via Travellr.com
+If you have time there are a number of excellent comedy clubs and night spots as well. about 7 years agoAnswered by Stephen A. Joyce via Travellr.com

 I agree with taking a Chicago River Architecture Tour.
 I went on one with Wendella and really liked it! http://www.wendellaboats.com/experience/riverarchitecturetour.aspx